justinmeiners/efficient-programming-with-components/10_binary_counter.md

     This proof is from [Dirichlet](https://en.wikipedia.org/wiki/Peter_Gustav_Lejeune_Dirichlet)
     (see Chapter 9.1 of "From Mathematics to Generic Programming").
-    An example of an operation which is not commutative is matrix multiplication.
+    An example of an operation which is not commutative is string concatenation.

 ## Binary counting and reduction